stacks-network/stacks-core/sip/sip-009-analysis-cost-assessment.md

 Cost Function:

 ```
-a
+a*X + b
 ```

-where a is a constant.
+where a and b are constants,
+X := the sum of the type sizes for the function signature (each argument's type size, as well
+    as the function's return type)

 ## Name Binding

-The cost of binding a name in Clarity -- in either a local or the contract context is _constant_ with respect to the length of the name:
+The cost of binding a name in Clarity -- in either a local or the contract context is _constant_ with respect to the length of the name, but linear in the size of the type signature.

 ```
-binding_cost = a
+binding_cost = a + b*X
 ```

-where a is a constant
+where a and b are constants, and
+X := the size of the bound type signature

 ## Type check cost